dk-fern/flaskWebApp-with-docker/Project Guide/0_Start_Here.md

 In this project I'll show and explain how to create a simple Docker container for your web application and keep it in your own Docker Hub repository.

 ### Terraform
+Infrastructure as Code (IaC) is a key practice in modern IT and cloud/hybrid environments, and [**Terraform**](https://www.terraform.io/) is one of the top tools for it.
+IaC allows teams to define cloud infrastructure using code rather than through a web browser or command line and through it's declarative configuration language (I'll explain more about that later) will automatically validate a cloud infrastructure's state.

+## Next steps
+Our first step is to set up our web application.
+Follow the guide for that here: [**1.
+Flask Guide**](https://github.com/dk-fern/flaskWebApp-with-docker/blob/main/Project%20Guide/2_Flask.md)